ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

+# 05/30/21

+## Discord Options

+Had one idea of using the discord track as a temporary "heated" meter between two characters.
+Maybe if two characters gain discord, they can't go on the next mission together?
+A little fiddly, but could be an interesting way to force different combos of characters together.
+Rather than always teaming up.

+## Trait Options

+Watch a video on _Fog of Love_ boardgame.
+It leans really heavily into the character trait concept, which is cool.
+However, it's probably not a practical way to handle them for _Six Winters_.
+There are a number of opposing tracks, like Curiosity or Extroversion, and traits are goals in the game - you want the situation to match your trait.
+So you steer the game towards situations which reward that trait.

+Going along that route, traits would be more like achievements.
+They're a set of tasks that need to happen.

+## Dissonant Trait Mechanics

+Part of this process is thinking of what sorts of repercussions the disagreements between characters can have.
+What mechanical ramifications could there be?
+Is some new mechanical concept needed?

+* Discord increases - this one seems very intuitive and is probably the best reprecussion for dissonant traits
+* Characters can't work together - that's pretty heavy handed
+* Character takes stress - also a possibility
+* Discard cards from hand
+* Higher difficulty on tests
+* Lower resource track - that's pretty brutal

+## Compatible Trait Mechanics

+* Commitment increases
+* Characters work together better
+* Remove/lower stress

+## Option A: Simple Trait Cards from Mission Deck

+There are good and bad trait cards, which can increase commitment or increase discord.
+Each character has one of each kind of trait, so four trait cards go into the mission deck.
+When drawn, the cards remain in the player's hand, and apply toward the hand limit.
+The only way to get rid of them is to play them when in a scene with another character.
+The positive cards will add to commitment, and the negative ones will add to discord.

+### Pros

+Easy to understand and implement.
+They also have very simple to understand effects.

+### Cons

+There isn't much nuance here.
+It would be nice if sometimes a trait could be good in one context, but negative in a different one.
+Conditional traits seem more fun.
+There is also a pretty limited diversity of options.

+## Option B: Double Trait Cards from Mission Deck

+Similar to A, but each trait has two cards: one positive and one negative.
+Still played for discord/commitment.

+## Option C: Double Trait Cards with Conditional Play

+Have two trait cards for each trait, and each one is conditional on how its used.
+Some work for specific kinds of scenes.
+Some are played when a character is alone, etc. This may be the best idea yet, in the sense that all traits become dual natured.

+### Pros

+This provides much diversity - but could cause problems if the situation doesn't arise.
+This has been a problem with player cards.
+If going this route, it should probably be (Common Effect / Bonus Situational Effect), similar to character cards.
+Otherwise it's just too hard to play them.

+Effectively, then, these cards would be character cards, but get placed in the mission deck.
+Causing them to take up hand space is a great way to force players to play them, thought.

+### Cons

+Situational effects are very difficult to tune well.
+And require more reading/cognitive load.

+## Thoughts

+Don't want these to be super symmetric, though, because then they're just offsetting randomness.

 # 05/22/21

 What kind of stories should the scenes tell?
 Maybe that would help?
 Also, maybe listing how many scenes are in play would help?
 The pacing desired?